 I should issue one warning before I go further: I am a hopeless philistine.
 I joke about it but I really am.
 Self-consciously arty films have my eyes rolling to the ceiling while fun-loving kitsch hits me in the happy spot.

 As stated in the silent movie list, I am not saying these are the best movies of all time, they are movies that I love warts and all.
-This list isn’t supposed to impress anyone.
+Saying this though, I have even gone as far as to look into something similar to Super Cheap Signs / posters, as the movie posters for these films create a sense of nostalgia for me.
+It’s always nice to have a piece of something that takes you back to your childhood or even a favourite memory.
+With this being said, this list isn’t supposed to impress anyone.
 It just includes the talkies that I would take with me to a desert island.
 It’s weird because I’m weird.
 You should have figured that out by now.

 Another thing to remember is that this list would be different if I had written it last week.
 It would be different if I were to write it next week.
 My favorites are always shifting.
 In fact, it changed several times as I was writing it.
 Since there are a few thousand or so more sound films than silents available for convenient home viewing, this is inevitable.
 Be patient.